vorSherer/code-301-prework/windows/wsl.md

 You are now done with the Heroku CLI!
 Next you will be installing PostgreSQL 10!

+## Install Jest

+In your terminal, run `npm i -g jest`, and then confirm that you can run `jest --version`.

 ## Install PostgreSQL using WSL

 This doc explains how to install PostgreSQL 10 for Windows WSL